Positive Online Content Awareness Month

 There are various ways in which the different stakeholders can both get involved and benefit from the campaign.
-With a view to obtaining a better shaped and targeted campaign, the generic tagline "Positive online content: better experiences for children" has been devised, and is further tailored to each of the following key stakeholder groups:
+With a view to obtaining a better shaped and targeted campaign, the generic tagline "Positive online content: for a better digital childhood" has been devised, and is further tailored to each of the following key stakeholder groups:

-Children (up to 12 years of age): "Positive online content: better experiences for you!"
+Children (0-12 years of age): "Positive online content: a better digital childhood for you!"

 Children have the right to enjoy the best possible online experiences the internet can provide.
-Especially at a young and impressionable age, one single, well-made game, website or app can potentially change a young person's life.
-If certain basic criteria are fulfilled, online content and services can enable children, from the earliest of ages, to learn, develop and express themselves, and overall have fun in a safe online space, in which they are free to participate without risk of harm.
+By providing them with positive online content from an early age, we can help children, from the earliest of ages, to learn, develop and express themselves, and overall have fun in a safe online space, in which they are free to participate without risk of harm.

 More generally, we believe that children's digital literacy skills should be developed from an early age in order to allow them to assess the content they find online critically, while in turn protecting them from future online risks such as grooming, cyberbullying, sextortion, revenge porn or simply if encountering inappropriate content while surfing the web.
 By exposing young children to high quality online content from their very first online experiences, they can learn how to recognise the basic components of appropriate and positive content and services.

-Parents and carers: "Positive online content: better experiences for your children"
+Parents and carers: "Positive online content: a better digital childhood for your children"

-Parents want what is best for their children and navigating through the sheer amount of online services and content targeted at younger users to make sure that those in their care are safe, while at the same time stimulated, informed and empowered, is no easy task.
-For these reasons, the Positive Online Content Campaign intends to raise awareness and inform parents and carers of what they should be looking for in an online service/app/content that is respectful of their children's needs and learning capacities.
+It is in all parents' interests that their children have access to the best online experiences and that they are safe, while at the same time stimulated, informed and empowered.
+The Positive Online Content Campaign therefore intends to raise awareness and inform parents and carers of what they should be looking for in online services/apps/content that is respectful of their children's needs and learning capacities.

-Teachers and educators: "Positive online content: better experiences for your pupils"
+Teachers and educators: "Positive online content: a better digital childhood for your pupils"

 Digital content is playing an increasingly significant role in children's education, from an ever-younger age.
 For this reason, teachers and educators should be equipped to properly and effortlessly navigate through the wide array of online content available, in order to ensure the safest, most informative and engaging experiences for their pupils.
 Positive online content and services have the potential to enrich lessons and any educational activities by taking advantage of children's almost innate fascination and motivation to learn through digital media.

-Content providers and producers: "Positive online content concepts: better experiences for your young users"
+Content providers and producers: "Positive online content: a better digital childhood for all"

 Producers and providers of digital content who design, develop and distribute online content and services targeted at children up to 12 years of age probably play the biggest role in ensuring that younger generations have access to age appropriate, safe, informative and empowering online experiences from the outset.

-Thanks to our revised, tailor-made checklist, content providers and producers across Europe may design, adapt and customise their products so as to contribute to raising an empowered and digitally skilled generation of active citizens.
+Thanks to our revised, tailor-made checklist, content providers and producers from across Europe may design, adapt and customise their products so as to contribute to raising an empowered and digitally-skilled generation of active citizens.